twistedfall/opencv-rust/README.md

   See crate's [README](https://github.com/KyleMayes/clang-sys/blob/master/README.md#environment-variables)

 ## Cargo features
-* `opencv-32` - build against OpenCV 3.2.0, this feature is aimed primarily on stable Debian and Ubuntu users who can install OpenCV from the repository without having to compile it from the source
-* `opencv-34` - build against OpenCV 3.4.x
-* `opencv-4` (default) - build against OpenCV 4.x
 * `clang-runtime` - enables the runtime detection of libclang (`runtime` feature of `clang-sys`).
 Useful as a workaround for when your dependencies (like `bindgen`) pull in `clang-sys` with hard `runtime` feature.
 * `docs-only` - internal usage, for building docs on [docs.rs](https://docs.rs/opencv)